 or with the interactive data viewer at: https://gml.noaa.gov/dv/iadv/

-and global means are summarized in the file: 2022 update total Cl Br & F.xls' at the location gml.noaa.gov/aftp/hats/Total_Cl_Br/
+and global means are summarized in the file '2023 update total Cl Br & F.xls' at the location gml.noaa.gov/aftp/hats/Total_Cl_Br/

 We gratefully acknowledge all those involved in sampling and analysis of air samples both within NOAA and within the cooperative air sampling network.
-We particularly thank Brad Hall for his attention to detail in preparation and maintenance of accurate standard scales for these trace gases, and Scott Clingan, Molly Crotwell, David Nance, Kyle Peterson, Carolina Siso (retired), Debbie Mondeel (retired), and Ben Miller (retired) for their efforts to enable high quality measurements.
-We are particularly grateful for our staff and partners worldwide who steadfastly and carefully maintain instrumentation at remote locations, and who collect and ship samples on a weekly basis to Boulder for analysis.
+We particularly thank Brad Hall for his attention to detail in preparation and maintenance of accurate standard scales for these trace gases, and Scott Clingan, Molly Crotwell, David Nance, Kyle Peterson, Carolina Siso (retired), Debbie Mondeel (retired), and Ben Miller (retired) for data.
 This research was supported by the NOAA Climate Program Office.